 I learnt so much from this book and enjoyed reading every last sentence.

-If you’re interested in the world of fashion, marketing, PR or new digital advancements, I cannot recommend this book enough.
+If you’re interested in the world of fashion, marketing or PR.
+I cannot recommend this book enough.